biographybooksimage gallerymy paris walksugly paris buildingslectureseventschocolatecontact

 Then somewhere in the 1960s an urbanism on steroids hit the scene.
 A drive into Paris from the airport spells it out clearly.
 The architecture of alienation spills across the landscape like a B Hollywood horror movie.
 The center of Paris has been spared this fate, but only by a hair.

 Another example is on the corner of Rue Barbette and Rue Elzévir.
-But the winner perhaps is on the corner of Rue Beaubourg and Rue Saint-Merri.
+But the winner is on Rue Beaubourg at the corner of Rue Saint-Merri.
+See the photos here.

 Buildings as mediocre as these would go unnoticed in America and simply fade into a wash of greater mediocrity.
 But here in Paris, in the Marais, in the middle of a quarter known around the world for its architectural beauty!

-Giant urban renewal projects have erased whole neighborhoods à la Haussmann but without any of the visual interest of his work.
-And unlike the disaster of Les Halles, the old central market torn down and replaced in the 1970s with a misconceived garden and an underground shopping center, and today slated for demolition and grand redesign, these urban renewal projects and their blight are here to stay.
+In the arrondisements beyond the center of the city the tipping point has been reached and one is in for a shock.
+In those Parisian quarters large scale urban renewal projects have erased whole neighborhoods in the Haussmann style of urban clear-cutting but without any of the visual interest of his work.
+And unlike the disaster of Les Halles, the old central market torn down in the 1970s and replaced with a misconceived garden and an underground shopping center, and today slated for demolition and grand redesign, these urban renewal projects and their blight are here to stay.
+For other examples see the photos here of the 19th and 20th arrondisements.

-In many cases the materials in these new quarters are second rate and age poorly.
+In many cases the materials in these new quarters are of low quality and age poorly.
 In the 20th arrondisement a building dating from the 1990s suffered from balconies falling off.
-In the 15th arrondisement, the Front de Seine, a pet project of President Pompidou who wanted to create a mini-Manhattan in central Paris, is so dilapidated that barely thirty years later it is in urgent need of a total overhaul.
+In the 15th arrondisement there is the Front de Seine, a pet project of President Pompidou who thrilled at the idea of building a mini-Manhattan in central Paris.
+Today it is so dilapidated that barely thirty years after its construction it is in urgent need of a total overhaul.
 There is no patina there.

 Norma Evenson wrote a fine analysis of this misguided urban planning in her book Paris: A Century of Change, 1878-1978, (chapter 5) where she describes the demolition and rebuilding of Rue Nationale in the 13th arrondisement.
-Walk this street today and witness the deadness in the streets.
-The old neighborhood was poor to be sure, but at least had a there there.
-The street was lively with cafes, butcher shops, bakeries, grocery stores, etc., and provided a social glue bringing people together to create a vitality, a sense of place, and that thing so talked about today by so many - community.
+Walk this street today and witness the deadness all around.
+The old neighborhood was poor, sure, but at least it had a there there.
+The street was alive with cafes, butcher shops, bakeries, grocery stores, etc., and provided a social glue bringing people together to create a vitality, a sense of place, and that thing so talked about today – community.
 Walk down Rue Nationale today.
-The street is lined with blank facades set back from the street, and a heavy silence settles over everything.
+The street is lined with blank facades set back from the street, and a heavy pall settles over everything.
+Where there use to be 48 cafes on the street, today there is one.

 Speaking of the greatness of Paris Victor Hugo wrote, "This city does not belong to a people but to peoples . . . the human race has a right to Paris."** I concur wholeheartedly.
 And the French would agree.
 And that is why I hold Paris to a higher standard.
 They want to be seen as the most beautiful city in the world, then act like it.

 It is stunning to think that a culture with such a history of spectacular architecture and streetscapes can suffer a complete aesthetic collapse as if a state of collective amnesia has fallen over the population of urbanists and architects who design the city.
 Of course the reasons are many and complex.
-One can go to the roots of Modernism, to the grand aspirations of those who forged the way, we can look at budgets, code constraints and much more.
+One can go to the roots of Modernism, to the grand aspirations of those who forged the way, we can look at budgets, endless code constraints and much more.
 But despite all the reasons about the why of a building, in the end the building must stand on its own with no justification of any kind.
 And what we are left with is the feeling that the structure elicits from us.
-Feeling.
-That's a dirty word in architectural circles but that's where the rubber meets the road and that is the one thing that is not factored into the equation here.
-What do we feel standing before the building, inside the building or in the new street?
-Does it invigorate us, excite us, stimulate our senses?
-Or do we feel a flatness, a boredom and emptiness, an existential ho-hum that leaves us scratching our heads wondering, "What were they thinking?
-I've been in buildings and on streets where I feel my spirit soar, others that feel so delicious I could eat them with a spoon.
-Surface and texture are important.
-Some surfaces are alive, present.
-They speak.
-Others are vacant, dead.

-Some people, in defense of these depravities, will argue that the buildings they replaced were uninhabitable, insalubrious, not fit for human habitation.
+Some people, in defense of these depravities will argue that the buildings they replaced were uninhabitable, insalubrious.
 This may be true in some cases but certainly not all.
 Paris has a long history of developers and urban planners not hesitating to tear down a building that is perfectly restorable in order to build something larger with more apartments in order to increase their bottom line.
-The mantra, "It's cheaper to tear down and rebuild than it is to restore" is universal.
+The mantra, “It’s cheaper to tear down and rebuild than it is to restore” is universal.

 But let us imagine that the old buildings were uninhabitable.
-Why then is it impossible to design buildings that are interesting, compelling in their beauty, buildings that are pleasant to look at or simply make us feel good?
-Why do we see an endless array of buildings without character, brutal in their obedience to a rationality that does notinclude humans?
-The 19th arrondisement is full of this architecture.
+Why then is it seemingly impossible to design buildings that are interesting, compelling in their beauty, buildings that are pleasant to look or simply make us feel good?
+Why do we see an endless array of buildings without character, brutal in their obedience to a rationality that does not take into account the fact that humans will inhabit them?

-A most objectionable feature of new buildings in Paris is that once where there were shops, today there are blank facades.
-Paris is one of the great walking cities of the world because at eye level every building has a shop, boutique, or some type of commerce to engage us.
+One of the most depressing features of new building in Paris is that where there were shops, today there are only blank facades.
+If Paris is recognized as one of the great walking cities of the world it is because at eye level every building has a shop, boutique, or some type of commerce to engage us.
 Everything is visually interesting.
 New buildings with their blank facades rob us of this pleasure and plunge us into an urban anesthesia.

-One example is at 35 Rue Mazarine near Métro Odéon in the center of Paris.
-At first blush we see a building that resembles the other 18th century buildings on the street.
+One example in the center of Paris is at 35 Rue Mazarine near Métro Odéon.
+See photo – 6th arrondisement.
+At first blush we see a building that resembles all the other 18th century building on the street.
 Actually it dates from 1997.
 I walked by the day after the original building had been torn down and found a gaping hole.
 A neighbor on the street was aghast.
 The new building is consistent with the neighborhood in its overall design except that there is no commerce on the ground floor.
-At the street level all we see is a door to the luxury apartments upstairs plus a large door leading to the underground garage.
+At the street level all we have is a door to the luxury apartments upstairs plus a large door leading to the underground garage.
 There is no other building in the quarter with a blank facade such as this.
-It's as if part of the street has been rendered inert.
-Other examples in the 4th arrondisement are on Rue Ave Maria and Rue Geoffroy l'Asnier.
+It’s as if part of the street has been rendered inert.
+Another example in the 4th arrondisement is on Rue Ave Maria.

-Anyone interesting in seeing Paris's most recent approach to these issues should take the Métro to Tolbiac in the 13th arrondisement and walk around.
-A whole new quarter is being built from scratch around the new national library - Bibliotheque Nationale - a pet project of President Mitterand, opened in 1996.
+Anyone interested in seeing Paris’s most recent approach to these issues should take the Métro to Tolbiac in the 13th arrondisement and go for a stroll.
+A whole new quarter has been built from scratch around the new national library – Bibliotheque Nationale – a pet project of President Mitterand, opened in 1996.

-There has been plenty of heated public discussion about this place.
-The four towers of the library are designed to resemble open books.
-The architect, Dominique Perrault, failed to note that walls of glass windows are destructive to books - light! - and after a grand opening with much pomp and circumstance, a hasty plan was put in place to provide for curtains to protect the library's treasures.
+There has been much heated discussion about this library.
+Its four towers are designed to resemble open books.
+The architect, Dominique Perrault, failed to take into account the fact that walls of glass windows are destructive to books – light! – and after a grand opening with much pomp and circumstance, a hasty plan was put in place to provide for curtains to protect the library’s treasures.
 Some people have spoken with praise for the operation of the library, etc, once the bugs were worked out.
 Fine.
 But it is the exterior that counts.
-For it is through the exterior that the city has its interplay with the structure, an exterior that adds to or subtracts from the feeling of being in Paris.
-From the west side of the library the visitor must mount a most ungracious, wooden staircase.
+A building dialogues with a city through its exterior.
+It is the exterior that adds to or subtracts from our positive feeling of being in Paris.
+From the west side of the library one must mount an inhospitable, wooden staircase.
 One would do well to be in preparation for a triathalon.
-Not to speak of the trek up such a staircase, in wet, slippery weather it is plain hazardous.
-Were people ever part of the equation here?
+Not to speak of the trek up this staircase, in wet, slippery weather it is plain hazardous.
+Were people ever part of this equation?

-I come back to "feeling."
-Walk around the neighborhood and see what it feels like for yourself.
-Tolbiac does not make the mistake of endless blank facades on new buildings, indeed there are shops, etc, but the emptiness in these versions of cookie cutter design is disheartening.
+I come back to “feeling.”
+Walk around the neighborhood and see what it feels like.
+Tolbiac does not make the mistake of endless blank facades on the new buildings, indeed there are shops, etc. But the emptiness in the cookie cutter design is disheartening.

-Architectural icon Le Corbusier was clear in his contempt for embellishment and showed it in his "machines for living" concept of architectural design and urban planning.
-His uber-rationalist approach lead to his famous Plan Voisin of 1925 that called for the demolition of much of Paris's Right Bank, including the Marais and to erect in its place a grid of skyscrapers.
-Few people hated old Paris as much as he.
+Architectural icon Le Corbusier was clear in his contempt for embellishment and showed it in his “machines for living” concept of architectural design and urban planning.
+His uber-rationalist approach lead to his famous Plan Voisin that called for the demolition of much of Paris’s Right Bank, including the Marais, full of what he called “meaningless buildings.”
+In its place he wanted to erect a grid of skyscrapers.
+Submitted to public viewing in 1925 at the Exposition Internationale des Arts Decoratifs et Industriels Modernes, this madman’s approach to urban renewal was rejected by the French.

-My prediction is that some day a young, radical architect will come along and upset the apple cart with the idea of reintroducing embellishment.
+My prediction is that some day in the future a young, radical architect will come along and upset the apple cart with the idea of reintroducing embellishment.
 Architects will deride but the public will adore.

 p.s.
-The issues presented here are being played out, as we speak, in the 11th arrondisement of Paris.
-At 154 Rue Oberkampf in the Menilmontant quarter, a most charming nineteenth cobblestoned passageway, La Cité Durmar, lined on both sides with one and two story ateliers, is struggling for its dear life.
-Charm is not wanting, another word that will elicit a wry smile from your local architect.
-The cobblestones in the passageway come from none other than the Bastille and are classed of historic value and worth saving.
+The issues presented here are being played out, as we speak, in the 11th arrondisement in Paris.
+At 154 Rue Oberkampf in the Menilmontant quarter, a most charming 19th century cobblestoned passageway, La Cité Durmar, lined on both sides with one and two story ateliers is struggling for its life.
+Charm is not wanting, another word that will likely elicit a wry smile from your local architect.
+The cobblestones in the passageway come from the Bastille and are classed of historic value and worth saving.

-Paris once had many of these sites but they've been gobbled up in developer's wet dreams - huge unappealing apartment complexes.
+Paris once had many of these sites but they’ve been gobbled up by developer’s wet dreams.
 One of the most beautiful, Cour du Dragon (Courtyard of the Dragon) built in 1715, was torn down in stages from 1926 to 1958.
+See 6th arrondisement Rue de Rennes before and after.

 I visited Cité Durmar in October, 2007.
-The behemoth apartment complex in the distance of one of the photos shows the type of construction that will go up on this spot if the passageway is razed.
+In one photo here a behemoth apartment complex in the distance shows the type of construction that will go on this spot if the passage is razed.

 If the developers win and Cité Durmar is lost we can imagine the long list of reasons trotted out to justify the project.
 They will all make sense.
 And in that case the passing of Cité Durmar will go into the book I promise to write some day, When Terrible Things Are Done for Good Reasons.